quaziashfaq/notes/aws.md

 ## Security
 ### AWS IAM (Identity and Access management)
-- Securely control access to AWS services and resources
+#### Securely control access to AWS services and resources
   - Fine-grained access control to aws resources
   - multi-factor authentication
   - ability to analyze accesss
   - Integration with corporate directories

-- Cloud security at aws is teh highes priority
+#### Cloud security at aws is the highest priority
   - Inherit benefits from AWS data center and network architecture
   - similar to on premises data cetners, without maintaining facilities and hardware.
   - can be easily automated
   - inherit all the best practicies of aws

+#### How to give S3 access?
 - the best way to give S3 access to all applications running on the EC2 instance -> Use an instance profile to pass an IAM role with Amazon S3 permissions to the EC2 instance

+#### Users and Roles
+  - iam users:
+    - root user is the user that has full control and access to all services.

+  - Access or Deny access by IAM policies
+  - iam role:
+    both service and user can assume a role to get particular privilege/permission to perform a task.
+For example, The company will need to create a role that grants access to S3 and associate it with the EC2 instance.

 ### Shared Responsibility Model